zulip/zulip/templates/zerver/help/configure-authentication-methods.md

 {!admin-only.md!}

 By default, Zulip allows logging in via email/password, your Google account, or your GitHub account.
 You can restrict users to logging in via only a subset of these methods.

-LDAP and other SSO login methods are currently restricted to self-hosted Zulips only, though contact us at support@zulipchat.com if that is a blocker.
+LDAP and various custom SSO login methods are currently restricted to self-hosted Zulips only.
+SAML authentication is supported by Zulip Cloud but requires contacting support@zulipchat.com to configure it.

 **Note:** If you are running your own server,
 [read this](https://zulip.readthedocs.io/en/latest/production/authentication-methods.html)